 To access waterfall analysis for a user action

-Select a user action (or click View full details to access additional user actions).
+- Select a user action (or select View full details to access additional user actions).

-On the User action page, click the View analysis in waterfall chart button to open Waterfall analysis.
+- On the User action page, select View analysis in waterfall chart to open Waterfall analysis.

 Waterfall analysis view is primarily built around W3C timings.
 The view organizes the waterfall entries into three sections: